-Enough filtered water to cover the bones by 2-3 inches
+- filtered water enough to cover bones by 2-3 inches

-Put the meat and bones into a large stainless steel stockpot.
+Put the meat and bones into a large stockpot.
 Add the water.
 Add all the vegetables.
 Heat the pot until the water begins a strong simmer.
 This will take awhile due to the large volume of ingredients and water.

 When the water is close to boiling, remove all the scum that rises to the top with a skimming spoon.
 This can also take a few minutes, but it is necessary for the best tasting broth.

 Once the scum is removed from the pot of barbecue bone broth, add the sea salt.

 Cover and simmer gently for 12 hours.